1998 | THE MISSION TO ESTABLISH THE ECS

-The ECS cost PLN 229 million (approx. € 54,165,000) to build, with PLN 113 million (approx. € 26,722,992) provided by the European Union and the remaining funds coming from Gdańsk’s city budget.
+The ECS cost PLN 231 million (approx. € 53,3 million) to build, with PLN 113 million (approx. € 26 million) provided by the European Union and the remaining funds coming from Gdańsk’s city budget.
 The municipality carried out the project through the GIK sp. z o.o. company, while Polimex-Mostostal SA was the main contractor, together with 50 subcontractors.
 Almost 30 people—including historians, archivists and political scientists—were involved in preparing the content of the permanent ECS exhibition.
 Its setting and layout were designed by Studio 1:1 of Gdańsk.
 The exhibition was delivered by a consortium of the Qumak SA and Maciej Lubocki Multimedia Art & Education companies, with the support of 10 subcontractors.
 The concept of the Fun & Games Department, a soon-to-be-opened children’s room, was developed by Grupa Smacznego of Gdańsk.

 2014 | GRAND OPENING OF THE EUROPEAN SOLIDARITY CENTRE’S SEAT

-The new ECS building will be an agora, a space for people and ideas that build and develop a civic society, a meeting place for people who hold the world’s future dear.
+The ECS building is a modern agora, a space for people and ideas that build and develop a civic society, a meeting place for people who hold the world’s future dear.

-The ECS will continue to run projects addressed to various groups in Poland, Europe and the entire world: conferences, debates, children’s and youth projects, theatre productions, film screenings (including 3D) and temporary exhibitions.
+The ECS continues to run projects addressed to various groups in Poland, Europe and the entire world: conferences, debates, children’s and youth projects, theatre productions, film screenings and temporary exhibitions.

-Seventeen rooms in the ECS building will be taken up by non-governmental organisations which work towards the common good, freedom and human rights.
-The Winter Garden will be open year round to provide a venue for artistic activities, meetings and leisure.
+Fifthteen rooms in the ECS building is taken up by non-governmental organisations which work towards the common good, freedom and human rights.
+The Winter Garden is open year round to provide a venue for artistic activities, meetings and leisure.
 And from the springtime until the autumn, an observation deck will be available on the roof, with a beautiful panoramic view of the post-Shipyard area, and Gdańsk’s Old and Main Towns.

 2016 | ECS AWARDED THE COUNCIL OF EUROPE MUSEUM PRIZE (→ more)